-The Seniors Hub Model project builds upon the success of the South Vancouver Neighbourhood House’s Seniors Hub project and their success in developing a Seniors Hub and door to door outreach initiative.
-Through a formal partnership with the Cedar Cottage and Mount Pleasant Neighbourhood Houses these initiatives will replicated in two new geographic areas.
+The Seniors Hub Model project built upon the success of the South Vancouver Neighbourhood House’s (SVNH) Seniors Hub and their success in developing a Seniors Hub and door to door outreach initiative.
+Through formal partnerships with Cedar Cottage and Mount Pleasant Neighbourhood Houses, these initiatives were replicated in two new geographical areas.

-Neighbourhood Houses have been working with seniors for many years and have collectively developed a strong foundation of senior’s services, supports and community engagement activities.
-With a focus on community-based capacity building, more active and engaged seniors will be empowered to find meaningful ways of reaching out into their communities and using their skills to do so, activities will be scaled up, across and deep across systems to positively influence social inclusion for seniors.
+Neighbourhood Houses have been working with seniors for many years and collectively developed a strong foundation of senior’s services, supports and community engagement activities.
+With a focus on community-based capacity building, active and engaged seniors were empowered to find meaningful ways of reaching out and connecting to vulnerable seniors in their communities.
+Activities were scaled up, across and within systems to positively influence social inclusion for seniors.

 "When I was unexpectedly retired, I thought what do I do?
 I move forward.
 With the support of my family I was encouraged to get out and get involved in something new.
 I came to Mount Pleasant Neighbourhood House, I decided to take Senior Peer Counselling, which led to training as a Neighbourly Together volunteer.
 I just feel so good working with seniors.
 I bring patience and good listening skills.